Create your best hormone health with East Asian medicine (a guide).

 What it can look like: fatigued, weak muscles, craving carbohydrates, feeling tired after meals, experiencing bloating, loose stools

-The tongue usually looks swollen, may have scallops on the sides
+The tongue usually looks swollen, and scalloped

 It’s possible you feel: anxious, worried, tired